basakcengiz/E-Commerce-App/README.md

 # E-Commerce-App
 Shopoholic!
-Hi!
-You can start the project with npm run dev.
+This project is an e-commerce application built with React.
+It allows users to browse, search, and purchase products, offering a smooth and responsive user experience.
+The app integrates various features such as filtering, sorting, product details, a shopping cart, and secure checkout.

 Here is the home page of my project.
 There are men and women sections.
 ![WhatsApp Image 2023-09-07 at 12 20 35](https://github.com/basakcengiz/E-Commerce-App/assets/120058178/deb02da7-1836-4cf6-9f5f-a968fd230906)

 Displaying all women products in a featured sorted way.